SusinthikaB/databeeeeee/README.md

  - internet gateway -> is the way to connect to the instances inside VPC
  - NAT gateway -> allows private subnets to access internet when they are private
  - Overall it is used to deploy our resources and manages it effectively and securely
-# overview of AWS services in console - jan 30
+# Overview of AWS services in console - jan 30
-# infrastructure Overview - feb 5
+# Infrastructure Overview - feb 5
 - servers -> It is a place to store our data and retrive whenever needed
 - S3 -> These are the storage service that has the storage buckets where data can be stored
 - Lambda overview -> These are the serverless one in which AWS takes care of its infrasturucture